NCAR/python-tutorial/source/tutorials/yourfirst.rst

    Something new that we have done here is use the :code:`import ... as` statements.
 This essentially allows us to shorten the name of the module for convenience if it is very long or if we are going to be calling it a lot.

-   `math.e` calls up Euler's number (*e*), the base of the natural logarithm. *e* is an irrational number with infinite decimal places, often approximated as 2.718.
+   :code:`math.e` calls up Euler's number (*e*), the base of the natural logarithm. *e* is an irrational number with infinite decimal places, often approximated as 2.718.
    How much more accurate is :code:`math.e` than this approximation?

    The above function :code:`math.log(x, base)` is very useful for computing logarithms in any base - but for some common bases there are separate logarithmic functions.